a-bautista/docker-kubernetes-continuous-deploy/README.md

 In the diagram from above, the master (Kubernetes) controls what each node does.
 Nodes + master make up a <b>cluster</b>.

-## Objects in Kubernetes
+## 2. Objects in Kubernetes

 Kubernetes works with 4 types of objects which are ReplicaController, Pods, StatefulSet and Services.
-All these objects have different purposes such as running containers, set up of networks, monitoring of containers and so on.
+All these objects have different purposes such as running containers, set up of networks and monitoring of containers for just to mention a few.

 ### Pods